After wins at the ballot, abortion rights groups want to 'put this to the people'

 Abortion rights supporters had a successful run of ballot measures this year.

-In states where voters were asked to weigh in directly on abortion rights, they supported measures that protect those rights and rejected initiatives that could threaten them.
+In every state where voters were asked to weigh in directly on abortion rights, they supported measures that protect those rights and rejected initiatives that could threaten them.

 Those victories have abortion rights advocates looking at where they can next take the fight directly to voters.